julianpeeters/avro-scala-macro-annotations/README.md

-This is a work in progress.
-Criticism is appreciated.

-##Herein lie two macro annotations that will generate boilerplate for you when using Avro from Scala:
+##Herein lie assorted macro annotations for working with Avro in Scala:

 1) `@AvroTypeProvider("path/to/schema")` - Automatically convert Avro Schemas to Scala case class definitions at compile time